vicentinileonardo/daytrip/README.md

 ## Endpoints documentation

-Documentation of the endpoints can be found on Apiary at the following link: https://daytrip1.docs.apiary.io/
+Documentation of the endpoints can be found on Apiary at the following link: https://daytrip1.docs.apiary.io/.

-## Architecture Diagram
+## Architecture diagram

 <img src="chart/daytrip_400.png" alt="architecture"/>

 ## How to run

-To run the application, you need to have Docker and Docker Compose installed.
+To run the application, you need to have **Docker** and **Docker Compose** installed.

-For newer versions of Docker, on MacOS, you need to run the following, otherwise the docker-compose command could fail:
+For newer versions of Docker, you need to run the following, otherwise the docker-compose command could fail with a permission error (on UNIX systems, tested on 2 different MacOS):

 ```bash
 sudo chown -R $(whoami) ~/.docker
 ```